alexforencich/verilog-wishbone/README.md

 Dual-port, dual-clock RAM with parametrizable data and address interface widths.

+### wb_mux_N module

+Wishbone multiplexer with parametrizable data and address interface widths.

+Can be generated with arbitrary port counts with wb_mux.py.

 ### wb_ram module

 RAM with parametrizable data and address interface widths.